Andrés Cubas

-Adrián Andrés Cubas (born 22 May 1996) is a professional footballer who plays as midfielder for MLS club Vancouver Whitecaps.
-Born in Argentina, he represents the Paraguay national team.
+Adrián Andrés Cubas (born 22 May 1996) is a professional footballer who plays as midfielder for Major League Soccer club Vancouver Whitecaps.
+Born in Argentina, he plays for the Paraguay national team.

 Club career

 On 28 April 2022, he signed a contract with Major League Soccer side Vancouver Whitecaps until June 2026.

 He was purchased for a reported fee of $3 million from French club Nîmes Olympique.

 Personal life

 Cubas's father is from Paraguay.